udaykrishnan9302/amfoss-tasks/task #15/readme.md

-i have done this task in python and yes i know "Euler" is pronounced "oil-er" ;)
+i have done this task too in python and yes i know "Euler" is pronounced "oil-er" ;)